Four graphic novels that illuminate anti-Asian racism through personal experience

 Given the power of the form, The Washington Post asked four cartoonists, including Yang, to recommend a graphic novel that speaks especially well to anti-Asian and AAPI racism and bigotry, particularly in the United States.
 Here is their reading list (their comments have been edited for length and clarity):

-“The Best We Could Do” by Thi Bui (2017)
+‘The Best We Could Do’ by Thi Bui (2017)

 Summary: Bui chronicles family life before and after the Vietnam War — part autobiography, part immigrant tale.